First NASA lander to study Mars' interior due for California launch

-VANDENBERG AIR FORCE BASE, Calif., May 5 (Reuters) - A powerful Atlas 5 rocket was poised for liftoff early on Saturday from Vandenberg Air Force Base in California, carrying to Mars the first robotic NASA lander designed entirely for exploring the deep interior of the red planet.
+VANDENBERG AIR FORCE BASE, Calif.
+(Reuters) - A powerful Atlas 5 rocket was poised for liftoff early on Saturday from Vandenberg Air Force Base in California, carrying to Mars the first robotic NASA lander designed entirely for exploring the deep interior of the red planet.

 The Mars InSight probe was due to blast off from the central California coast at 4:05 a.m.
 PDT (1105 GMT), creating a luminous predawn spectacle of the first U.S. interplanetary spacecraft to be launched over the Pacific.